tusharjain3105/marketing/README.md

-# Marketing New - Next.js Application
+# Marketing - Next.js Application

 A modern marketing website built with Next.js 15, featuring a rich text editor, authentication, blog management, and email functionality.
 This project uses the latest Next.js experimental features and follows best practices for performance and developer experience.